-- How the Eurozone disempowers Trade Unions: The Political Economy of Competitive Internal Devaluation (with Arianna Tassinari, University of Warwick).
+- How the Eurozone disempowers Trade Unions: The Political Economy of Competitive Internal Devaluation (with Arianna Tassinari, European University Institute).

 - Authoritarian Values and the Welfare State: The Social Policy Preferences of Radical Right Voters (with Marius Busemeyer and Alexander Sahm, University of Konstanz).

 - Adapt or Attack?
 Radical Right Parties and the Institutional Politics of Economic Governance Reform (with Michael Baggesen Klitgaard, SDU Odense)

 - Labor Law and Policy under New Nationalism: The case of Austria (with Martin Risak, University of Vienna).

 - The Radical Right and the Labour Movement (with Line Rennwald, University of Geneva; and Nadja Mosimann, University of Zurich).